 This option allows you to keep a pet if you give the Owners Corporation a written notice within 14 days after animal commences living on the lot.
 But this is where you need to be careful.
 Option A also specifies the number of pets you can keep, their type or size, as well as your responsibilities as a pet owner.
 So, for example, if you own two or more cats or dogs or a Great Dane, you need to get a preliminary confirmation in writing from the Owners Corporation (organised through a Strata Manager) that it will be fine for you to keep your pet/s on the lot if you buy it.

 Here, you are allowed to keep a pet if you obtain a written approval of the Owners Corporation to keep an animal.
 It is important to understand that Owners Corporation can reject your application.
 If you believe it is unreasonable, you can dispute their decision.
 Naturally, it is important that you obtain such approval before you sign any papers for the property to avoid any stress further down the track.

-And no matter which option, the Owners Corporation always reserves a right to ask for your pet to be removed from the property if they become a nuance.
-This will be recorded either in the By-Law itself or on your approval letter.
+And no matter which option, the Owners Corporation always reserves the right to ask for your pet to be removed from the property if they become a nuisance.
+This will be recorded either in the By-Laws or in your approval letter.
 So, if you know your dog is noisy or your cats are struggling to stay indoors, you may need to consider a different type of property.

 Can pets be prohibited?

 Unfortunately, the answer is yes.
 While the most recent Regulation only contains two standard options, Owners Corporations can still register a Special By-law to prohibit pets if the majority of owners vote so.
 In some cases, only Assistance Animals are allowed, in others – none at all.

 There is not much you can do in this situation and if having a pet is a make-or-break for you, you’ll have to move on to a more suitable property.